Ruby, Washington

 Ruby is an American ghost town in Okanogan County, Washington State.

 Silver was discovered in 1886 on the slopes of Ruby Mountain and Peacock Hill.
 By 1887 a mining district was created and a camp grew up beside Salmon Creek.
 This camp was called Ruby, or Ruby City.

-Ruby had a population of 700.
+Ruby had a population of about 700.
 By 1888, 70 buildings were located along the main street.
-In 1888, Ruby was briefly declared the county seat.
+In 1888, Ruby was briefly declared the county seat for about eleven months.
 A publication called the Ruby Miner advertised the mineral richness of the area.
-When the Panic of 1893 caused silver prices to plummet, Ruby was slowly abandoned, becoming, eventually, a ghost town.
+When the Panic of 1893 caused silver prices to plummet, Ruby was slowly abandoned, eventually becoming a ghost town.